kbengine/kbengine/kbe/src/lib/python/Doc/library/urllib.request.rst

    * :meth:`~urllib.response.addinfourl.getcode` -- return the HTTP status code of the response.

-   Raises :exc:`URLError` on errors.
+   Raises :exc:`~urllib.error.URLError` on errors.

    Note that ``None`` may be returned if no handler handles the request (though the default installed global :class:`OpenerDirector` uses :class:`UnknownHandler` to ensure this never happens).

-   In addition, default installed :class:`ProxyHandler` makes sure the requests are handled through the proxy when they are set.
+   In addition, if proxy settings are detected (for example, when a ``*_proxy`` environment variable like :envvar:`http_proxy` is set), :class:`ProxyHandler` is default installed and makes sure the requests are handled through the proxy.

    The legacy ``urllib.urlopen`` function from Python 2.6 and earlier has been discontinued; :func:`urllib.request.urlopen` corresponds to the old